Representative for Children and Youth

-Dr. Jennifer Charlesworth is British Columbia’s Acting Representative for Children and Youth.
-She was appointed effective Aug.
-31, 2018.
+Dr. Jennifer Charlesworth is British Columbia’s Representative for Children and Youth.
+She was appointed as Acting Representative effective Aug.
+31, 2018 and confirmed in her appointment as B.C.'s Representative for Children and Youth on Oct.
+1, 2018.
 Dr. Charlesworth has worked in the B.C. social and health care sectors since 1977.
 From 1980 through 1992, she served in front-line child welfare, social policy, program management and executive roles within government, and was engaged in formative work on deinstitutionalization, community inclusion for people with disabilities, women’s and girls’ health, mental health and youth services.
 She served as the Secretary to three Cabinet Committees, including Social Policy and Aboriginal Relations, and was appointed to lead Cabinet Operations, facilitating a smooth transition between governments in 1991.

 Dr. Charlesworth also supported the implementation of the 1995 Gove Inquiry into Child Protection recommendations and was a member of the executive team during the formation of the Ministry for Children and Families.
 She left government in 1997 to complete her PhD on the power of women’s voice in the face of adversity, teach child and youth care at the University of Victoria, and grow her consulting practice.

 In 2006, Dr. Charlesworth transitioned into the non-profit sector and became the Executive Director of the Federation of Community Social Services of BC.
 During her tenure, the Federation grew in size, scope and influence, and worked with Indigenous organizations to co-create new ways to support Indigenous children, youth and families.
 Dr. Charlesworth also co-led a comprehensive review of child and youth residential care in collaboration with the Ministry of Children and Family Development.